othmanela/nlp_arabic/README.md

   NlpArabic.tokenize_text(text) will break the text into an array of words and delimiters.

-Each step of the ISRI algorithm is coded in a separate function so you should be able to find
+Each step of the ISRI algorithm is coded in a separate function so you should be able to find the helper function you may be looking for just by browsing the code.

 Development
 ===========